tamatebox/revolver/SPEC.md

 - Reshuffled automatically after a scan that altered the album set (full reshuffle; new albums are not just appended, otherwise they would always end up at the bottom).
+- Optionally re-rolled lazily at Browse time when `browse.random_albums_shuffle_interval_hours` is set: the next Browse arriving after the configured interval has elapsed since the previous reshuffle triggers a fresh shuffle before serving.
+The check is gated on Browse, so idle hours cost nothing — no background timer is used.
+Default is unset (none of this fires; the array stays fixed between the event-driven triggers above).

 ### 6.7 Recently Added